-It has become increasingly important to understand the impact of governance and risk management on the context in which financial results are achieved.
-By applying the King IV Code on Corporate Governance for South Africa, 2016 (King IV) we aim to achieve good corporate governance that protects and creates value, and ensures ethical, effective and responsible leadership at Board and Executive level and throughout our Group.
-It also promotes strategic decision-making that balances short, medium and long-term outcomes, integrity, transparency and robust risk and performance management; and supports the embedding of an ethical culture and a response to our role as a responsible business that goes well beyond compliance
+It has become increasingly important to understand the impact of governance and risk management on the financial results that are achieved.
+By applying the King IV Code on Corporate Governance for South Africa, 2016 (King IV) we aim to achieve good corporate governance that protects and creates value, and ensures ethical, effective and responsible leadership both at Board and Executive level and throughout our Group.
+It also promotes strategic decision-making that balances short, medium and long-term outcomes, integrity, transparency and robust risk and performance management; and supports the embedment of an ethical culture and a response to our role as a responsible business that goes well beyond compliance.

 The Board’s collectively responsibility for its primary governance role